kuansw/CleaningData/README.md

 This assignment uses the “Human Activity Recognition Using Smartphones Data Set” from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning datasets, which contains data collected and processed from the experiments carried out with a group of 30 volunteers within an age bracket of 19-48 years, performing six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.

-At each measurement window, 128 readings of the accelerometer and gyroscope signals are taken at 3 axis (X, Y, Z), and a vector of 561 features was obtained by processing and calculating variables from the time and frequency domain.
+At each sample window, 128 readings of the accelerometer and gyroscope signals are captured at 3 axes (X, Y, Z), and a vector of 561 features was obtained by processing and calculating variables from the time and frequency domain.
 See ‘README.txt’ and ’features_info.txt' provided in the dataset for more details.

-In summary, each dataset record consists of the following 1715 columns:
+In summary, each record in the HAR dataset consists of the following 1715 columns:
-* 128 readings of acceleration from the accelerometer (total acceleration) x 3 axis
-* 128 readings of body acceleration (Estimated) x 3 axis
-* 128 readings of Angular velocity from the gyroscope x 3 axis
+* An identifier of the subject who carried out the experiment.
+* An activity label.
 * A 561-feature vector with time and frequency domain variables.
-* Its activity label.
-* An identifier of the subject who carried out the experiment.
+* 128 readings of acceleration from the accelerometer (total acceleration) x 3 axes
+* 128 readings of body acceleration (Estimated) x 3 axes
+* 128 readings of Angular velocity from the gyroscope x 3 axes

 A full description of this dataset is available at the site where the data was obtained:
 	http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones